-It is also vital to represent the rehab amount concisely, so there are no misunderstandings.
+It is also vital to represent the rehab amount concisely to eliminate misunderstandings.
 It establishes trust with your buyer and shows that you're a professional.
 No one likes to have their time wasted.
 Plus, you want a fast turnaround time, and you want to assign the contract now!
 So, send accurate property descriptions, pictures, reports of comparable sales, ARV, rehab estimates, and closing costs to your cash buyer.

 Secure your wholesale deals in real estate and control the property with a purchase and sale agreement.
 Negotiate and write the contract with the property owner.
 Use a sample purchase and sale contract.
 To limit liability and save on taxes, write the contract using your LLC or Trust.
 Do not put your name on the contract or the name of your real estate investment company.

-Not commonly known, but all contracts to purchase real estate are assignable unless stated explicitly in the contract that it's not.
+Not commonly known, but all contracts to purchase real estate are assignable unless stated that it's not.
 In most cases, if you are buying real estate from a bank, mortgage company, or a Realtor, the contract will contain a non-assignability clause.
 Find out how to legally work around non-assignable contracts.

 Get out your trusty phone and make a video.
-Walk through the property inside and out, show the good and the bad- you want your cash buyers to have an immediate idea of the property's condition.
-Also include a view of the street and surrounding properties.
-Send the video to your cash buyers list and post to your social media accounts.
+Walk-through the property inside and out, show the good and the bad- you want your cash buyers to have an immediate idea of the property's condition.
+Also, include a view of the street and surrounding properties.
+Send the video to your cash buyers list and post it on your social media accounts.

 Use An Assignment Of Contract